 The split hardly comes as a surprise.
 There were red flags circling this union right from its inception.
 It was kind of like Luann walked up to the UN, saw 193 red flags, then charged on in and asked if any of the ambassadors doubled as a justice of the peace.

 Let’s take a walk down memory lane and reminisce about every red flag she missed.

 Tom was on the prowl on the Upper East Side cougar circuit long before he met Luann.
-In fact, on the fourth episode RHONY he hit on Ramona and her friends to cringeworthy results.
+In fact, in the fourth episode of RHONY he hit on Ramona and her friends to cringe-worthy results.

 Ramona was swift with her assessment of Tom and his friends: “They were lame.
 If this is what’s out there dating in Manhattan, I’ll stay in my marriage forever.”

 Well, she wasn’t correct about that last part.
 But, ANYWAYS!
 Tom: trouble when he walked in.